veiyas/klv-parser-misb0601/README.md

 ```
 The API is simple, simply call
 `KLV.parseKLVdata(file, options)`
 where options is a JS object whose parameters (seen above) can be helpful while debugging your application.
+The returned object contains the packets and the number of dropped packages from checksum discrepancies.

 This package focuses mostly on the geographic values.
 As a consequence, some fields are not supported, mostly consisting of sets and weird data structures.
 The unsupported fields are: